Rainbow Bus Rapid Transit System: History

 Pune was the second city in India to experiment with a bus rapid transit system, after Ahmedabad, which opened the nation's first BRT in 2010.
 PMPML started plying pilot routes in December 2006.

 The Hadapsar-Katraj pilot project consisted of 16.5 km of bus lanes along the Pune Satara Road using airconditioned, low-floor more than 500 Volvo B7RLE buses initially on Katraj - Swargate - Hadapsar.
 Most of these buses are not in service currently.
 The funding for the project came from the Government of India under the Jawaharlal Nehru National Urban Renewal Mission.
 Total of 112 km route was proposed for Rainbow BRTS.
 Now regular PMPML buses ply on the Hadapsar-Katraj corridor of BRTS.

 The Pimpri-Chinchwad BRTS was announced in December 2008, when eight routes covering 112 km were proposed.
 Construction of the first route was due to be completed within 18 months.
 By January 2009, 90% of construction work on an 11 km pilot route between Nigdi and Dapodi had been completed.
 However, a string of disputes between the Pimpri-Chinchwad Municipal Corporation (PCMC), civic administrators and corporators led to the project being delayed, with corporators citing funding difficulties and problems encountered on the similar Delhi BRTS and Rainbow BRTS projects as the causes.

-In September 2009 it was announced to the press that, although most work had been completed, difficulties procuring the 650 buses required to run on the system had led to the project being indefinitely postponed.
-It was also found that the proposed new bus shelters had been due to be installed on the wrong side of the road, leading to delays in their construction, while passenger information systems had yet to be installed.
-The PCMC stated that this was not a major issue as the shelters could be constructed quickly from prefabricated materials, and that the vehicles would be purchased by December 2009.
+In September 2009 difficulties procuring the 650 buses required to run on the system had led to the project being indefinitely postponed.
+The new bus shelters were sited on the wrong side of the road, leading to delays in their construction, while passenger information systems had yet to be installed.
 A month later it was revealed that the cost of the project had overrun by 230 crore, around 50% of the total project cost.
 By May 2010, funding for the completion of four BRT routes had been agreed, with the remaining four sanctioned by the national government but not yet funded.
 A number of high-rise buildings along the routes had also been approved for construction.

-Both the systems were merged to form Rainbow BRTS which is currently under expansion.
+Both the systems were merged to form Rainbow BRTS.

 By April 2014 two of the routes were under construction, with the first station near to completion.
 The first two lines were expected to be operational by the end of March or the beginning of April 2015.
 The Sangvi-Kiwale corridor (earlier named as Aundh-Ravet corridor) was thrown open to public on 5 September 2015.

 Description

-The Rainbow BRT system in Pune and Pimpri Chinchwad, launched in 2015, has features such as: